Booting process of Linux: Kernel

 Thus, the kernel stage initializes devices, mounts the root filesystem specified by the bootloader as read only, and runs Init (/sbin/init) which is designated as the first process run by the system (PID = 1).
 A message is printed by the kernel upon mounting the file system, and by Init upon starting the Init process.

 According to Red Hat, the detailed kernel process at this stage is therefore summarized as follows:

 "When the kernel is loaded, it immediately initializes and configures the computer's memory and configures the various hardware attached to the system, including all processors, I/O subsystems, and storage devices.
 It then looks for the compressed initrd image in a predetermined location in memory, decompresses it, mounts it, and loads all necessary drivers.
 Next, it initializes virtual devices related to the file system, such as LVM or software RAID before unmounting the initrd disk image and freeing up all the memory the disk image once occupied.
 The kernel then creates a root device, mounts the root partition read-only, and frees any unused memory.
 At this point, the kernel is loaded into memory and operational.
 However, since there are no user applications that allow meaningful input to the system, not much can be done with it."
 An initramfs-style boot is similar, but not identical to the described initrd boot.

 At this point, with interrupts enabled, the scheduler can take control of the overall management of the system, to provide pre-emptive multi-tasking, and the init process is left to continue booting the user environment in user space.

 Init process

-Once the kernel has started, it starts the init process, a daemon which then bootstraps the user space, for example by checking and mounting file systems, and starting up other processes.
+Once the kernel has started, it starts the init process, a daemon which then bootstraps the user space, for example by checking and mounting file systems, and starts up other processes.
 The init system is the first daemon to start (during booting) and the last daemon to terminate (during shutdown).

 Historically this was the "SysV init", which was just called "init".
 More recent Linux distributions are likely to use one of the more modern alternatives such as systemd.
 Below is a summary of the main init processes: